eic/tutorial-developing-benchmarks/_episodes/03-status_flags.md

 At the completion of one of GitLab's pipelines, the status flags from each benchmark are gathered and summarized like this one:
 <img src="{{ page.root }}/fig/example_status.png" alt="Status flag example" width="500">

+You can think about what quantities might be relevant to monitor.
+For example, since the u-channel rho benchmark is being used to evaluate the performance of the B0 trackers, this benchmark has a status flag assigned to the efficiency of rho reconstruction within the B0.
+In the April campaign, this efficiency was observed to be at roughly 95%.
+A flag was set such that if the efficiency dropped below 90%, it would indicate notable degredation of the performance of far-forward tracking.

+Depending on your observable, you might set a status flag on:
+- the mass width of a reconstructed particle
+- reconstructed momentum resolution
+- energy resolution in a calorimeter

+Just remember that a status flag that is raised too often stops being alarming to developers.
+So try to leave some margin for error, and check in on the benchmark's performance every so often.

 ## Adding a Status Flag to Your Benchmark

 To add a status flag, first define a function to set the benchmark status.
 In this example, the following function was added to the plotting macro `plot_benchmark.C`: